leynos/crate-tools/docs/usage-guide.md

 When the configuration excludes additional crates, or a manifest sets the `publish = false` flag, the plan prints dedicated sections.
 These make the reasons for skipping crates visible to the operator.

+The preparation phase now clones the entire workspace into a temporary build directory before any packaging steps run.
+The CLI prints the location of this staging area so operators can inspect generated artifacts.
+Crates that declare `readme.workspace = true` receive a copy of the workspace `README.md` within the staged workspace.
+The summary lists each propagated README to confirm the files are ready for `cargo package`.

 ## Testing hooks